|

 honoring grief and negative feelings rather than splitting off from

+them.
 For a number of decades, perhaps since the time of working with a

 therapist in the 1980s, I have realized that I still have deep grief